apptainer/singularity-userdocs/singularity_and_docker.rst

 .. note::

     For interactive sessions, ``--docker-login`` is *recommended* as use of plain-text passwords in your environment is *avoided*.
-Encoded authentication data is communicated with the Docker Hub via secure HTTP.
+Encoded authentication data is communicated with Docker Hub via secure HTTP.

 .. _sec:authentication_via_environment_variables: